Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Methods

-Students' coded interactions were grouped into sessions where posts that received replies within 20 minutes (corresponding to the 90\textsuperscript{th} quantile of gaps of activity) were grouped together \cite{Jovanovic2017-uk}.
-The time-ordered sequence of each group coded interactions was used for the estimation of the Markov model, and in all subsequent analyses.
-We estimated the Markov model using the R packages \texttt{tna} and \texttt{seqHMM} \cite{Helske_Helske_2019,Spedicato_2017,Anonymous_2024} where the input was the sequence object created in the previous step.
-In a simple Markov model, initial state probabilities and transition probabilities are estimated directly from the data as relative frequencies of initial state memberships and transitions between states.
-For clustering we estimated several models with varying numbers of clusters (2-8) and the model with lowest BIC value was selected (BIC:2 clusters=36095.89, BIC:3 clusters=37209.43, BIC:4 clusters=35975.73, BIC:5 clusters=37288.99, BIC:6 clusters=38999.07, BIC:7 clusters=failed, BIC:8 clusters=failed).
+Using the \texttt{seqHMM} package, we estimated several clustering models with varying numbers of clusters (2-8) and the model with lowest BIC value was selected (BIC:2 clusters=36095.89, BIC:3 clusters=37209.43, BIC:4 clusters=35975.73, BIC:5 clusters=37288.99, BIC:6 clusters=38999.07, BIC:7 clusters=failed, BIC:8 clusters=failed).
 We fitted the models including three covariates: average group grades (to account for achievement differences), course (to account for course variability), and number of group members (given that the number of collaborators may affect the group dynamics and the division of work), using the Expectation-Maximization algorithm.
 The model was optimized with 500 restarts, employing both global and local optimization steps.
 Out of 500 restarts, the best model was reached 486 times, confirming the robustness of the optimization and consistency in reaching the global optimum.
 While several centrality measures may be computed, for the sake of demonstrating, we computed \emph{in-strength centrality} (the sum of incoming transition weights), which indicates the importance of a key regulation process for students.
-We also computed \emph{betweenness centrality}, measuring the frequency with which a node lies on the shortest paths between other nodes and thus, mediating ---or bridging--- the transitions between different SRL processes.
-The betweenness centrality was computed using the random walk betweenness centrality measure because random walk processes (such as Markov chains) are more aligned with our context of probabilistic networks and stochastic processes \cite{DePaolis2022-bd}.
-We also extracted patterns from our model using the \texttt{tna} package: \emph{dyads} (mutual transitions with a threshold of 0.1 in either direction), and \emph{cliques} (triplets of three nodes where transitions occur above a threshold of 0.05 in all directions)-- please note that these thresholds were set for demonstration based on our contextual case given the lack of guidance on optimal threshold.
-To mine the network communities, we chose the Spin-glass community-finding algorithm given its robustness to noise, ability to detect small communities, and suitability for directed weighted networks \cite{PhysRevE}.